Earned income tax credit: Tax Credit for case of one qualifying child

-This is represented by the lightest blue, solid line:
+This is represented by the lightest blue, solid line (other lines are various other scenarios):

 Impact

 Welfare benefits

 At a cost of $56 billion in 2013, the EITC is the third-largest social welfare program in the United States after Medicaid ($275 billion federal and $127 billion state expenditures) and food stamps ($78 billion).
 Almost 27 million American households received more than $56 billion in payments through the EITC in 2010.
 These EITC dollars had a significant impact on the lives and communities of the nation's lowest-paid working people largely repaying any payroll taxes they may have paid.
 The EITC is one of the most effective social welfare programs in the United States.
 The Census Bureau, using an alternative calculation of poverty, found that EITC lifted 5.4 million above the poverty line in 2010.

 The stimulus effects of the EITC and other consumption-augmenting policies have been challenged by more recent and rigorous studies.
 Haskell (2006) finds that the unique spending patterns of lump-sum tax credit recipients and the increasingly global supply chain for consumer goods is counter-productive to producing high, localized multipliers.
 He places the local multiplier effect somewhere in the range of 1.07 to 1.15, more in line with typical economic returns.
 The lower multiplier is due to recipients emphasizing "big-ticket" durable-good purchases, which are typically produced elsewhere, versus locally produced products and services such as agricultural products or restaurant visits.
 However, Haskell points to a silver lining: there are perhaps more important benefits from recipients who use the credit for savings or investment in big-ticket purchases that promote social mobility, such as automobiles, school tuition, or health-care services.

 Due to its structure, the EITC is effective at targeting assistance to low-income families in the bottom two quintiles—0–40% of households.
 By contrast, only 30% of minimum wage workers live in families near or below the federal poverty line, as most are teenagers, young adults, students, or spouses supplementing their studies or family income.
 Opponents of the minimum wage argue that it is a less efficient means to help the poor than adjusting the EITC.